PinNaCode/magiskboot_build/README.md

 Another issue is `cygwin64-cmake` overrides C and C++ compilers to GCC which is not supported by Magisk, and somehow ignoring the `CC` and `CXX` variables set by us.
 To workaround this, set `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` manually with the path to the previous Cygwin cross Clang and Clang++.

 Cygwin's Libc++ is buggy, if you can't pass linking with Libc++, see [this part](#help-my-build-has-failed) to apply patches for building without Libc++.
 (You will also need to apply patches to compile with old Clang and Rust toolchain.)

-Finally, you should be able to pass the build and get it working now :D

-Feel free to ask questions about Cygwin support in [Issues](../../issues).

 </details>